cran/avidaR/README.md

-# avidaR: an R library for performing complex queries on digital organisms stored in avidaDB.
+# avidaR: an R library to perform complex queries on a semantic database of digital organisms (avidaDB)

 <!-- badges: start -->